valerie2012/JSWebDemo/LEARNING.md

 I did not include Reactjs table component to the HTML file in time yet as i was busy with two things 1.
 Studying and taking my security exam at the sametime 2.
 Doing developement and troubleshooting of Javascript backend codes (controller.js & basdemodel.js).

 Reactjs use default port 3000 as Node.js is using port 3000 as well.
 Try "3001, "3002" or "8080" port on the URL.
-It will use one of the port.
+It will use one of the ports.
 In order for the website to work, i have to "node controller.js" first thus Node.js using port 3000.

 For ReactJS is "Render" in most of the codes.
 I have manage to retrieve the data from MySQl database and display in App.js (React).
 New names added to databse also reflected on App.js.